sourabhdesai/ColorKeys/README.md

   And thats it!

-Whats the easiest way to implement it?
+Whats the easiest way to import it?
 ------------------------------------------------------------------------------------------------------------------------
 The only files you really need out of here are the following:
   - **EditTextHighlighter.java**